SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/NOTEBOOKS_INTEGRATION_ANALYSIS_REPORT.md

 ## 📝 Conclusion

-The analysis reveals significant opportunities to transform the ChemML learning experience from a collection of disconnected, redundant tutorials into a cohesive, modular learning system that showcases the power of the new hybrid architecture.
+The analysis reveals significant opportunities to transform the QeMLflow learning experience from a collection of disconnected, redundant tutorials into a cohesive, modular learning system that showcases the power of the new hybrid architecture.

 **Key Findings**:
 - **67% code reduction possible** through modular integration